antonio-war/SwiftyGPT/README.md

 # Setting Up

-The first thing you need to do is to create a SwiftyGPT instance.
+The first step to using SwiftyGPT is to create an instance, you an use the same to access all features.

 ```swift
 let swiftyGPT = SwiftyGPT(apiKey: "YOUR_API_KEY")